Kelly Barnhill (softball)

-Kelly Katlyn Barnhill (born March 31, 1997) is an American, former collegiate All-American, professional softball pitcher.
-She played college softball for the Florida Gators from 2016 to 2019 and was named the USA Softball Collegiate Player of the Year, Honda Sports Award and espnW Player of the Year in 2017.
-She is the career no hitters (7), strikeouts, strikeout ratio (10.5) and WHIP leader for the Gators.
-She also ranks in career strikeout ratio for both the Southeastern Conference and the NCAA Division I.
+Kelly Katlyn Barnhill (born March 31, 1997) is an American attainable housing organization executive and former professional softball pitcher.
+She played college softball for the Florida Gators from 2016 to 2019, earning All-American honors during her tenure with the team.
+In 2017, she was widely recognized as the top player in collegiate softball, being named the USA Softball Collegiate Player of the Year and espnW Player of the Year, as well as winning the Honda Sports Award.
+Additionally, she won an ESPY Award for Best Female College Athlete.
+Barnhill ranks as the Gators' career leader in no hitters, strikeouts, strikeout ratio, and WHIP.

 Barnhill was selected first overall by the Chicago Bandits in the 2019 NPF Draft.
-In 2020, she participated in the inaugural Athletes Unlimited Softball league.
-Barnhill has also played softball for Team USA and Team Mexico, who both qualified for the postponed 2020 Summer Olympics.
+Barnhill has also played softball for Team USA, which qualified for the 2020 Summer Olympics.

 Early life and high school

 Born and raised in Marietta, Georgia, Barnhill tried out many sports in her youth, beginning with soccer.
 She would eventually drop soccer in favor of softball, citing that there was "way too much running" in soccer.
-She played travel ball with the EC Bullets Gold Barnhill attended Pope High School in Marietta, where she recorded 22 no-hitters and was a three time Pope High School MVP.
+She played travel ball with the EC Bullets Gold and attended Pope High School in Marietta, where she recorded 22 no-hitters and was a three-time school-wide MVP.
 She led Pope to the 2014 class 6A state championship.
 Barnhill considered attending Stanford University, but committed to the University of Florida in October 2014, during her senior year of high school.

-Barnhill's high school softball play was recognized—in 2015, she was named the Georgia Gatorade Player of the Year and the USA Today Softball Player of the Year.
-She was also named NFCA and Louisville Slugger High School All-American.
+Barnhill's high school softball play was nationally recognized—in 2015, she was named the Georgia Gatorade Player of the Year and the USA Today Softball Player of the Year.
+She was also named a National Fastpitch Coaches Association (NFCA) and Louisville Slugger High School All-American.
 In 2013 and 2014, she was a candidate for the Georgia Gatorade Player of the Year before being named in 2015.